chx93965/Distributed_File_System/README.md

 1\. **Master Server**: The master server is responsible for managing the metadata of the file system, such as file locations, access permissions, and replication policies.
 It keeps track of the file system's state and coordinates operations across multiple servers.

 2\. **Chunk Servers**: The chunk servers store the actual data in the form of fixed-size chunks.
 Each chunk is replicated across multiple chunk servers to ensure data availability and reliability.
-The chunk servers are responsible for storing, replicating, and serving data to clients.
+The chunk servers are responsible for storing, replicating, and serving data to clients. *note: Chunk replication is still in progress*

 3\. **Client**: The client interacts with the master server to perform file operations such as reading, writing, and deleting files.
 The client communicates with the chunk servers to read and write data chunks.